 You may be thinking how does B2G marketing work if businesses need to respect complex government procurement regulations?

 Early engagement with prospective buyers is permitted and encouraged.
-The Government is eager to engage with the supply chain and there is growing evidence that suppliers that invest in building relationships enjoy greater success.
+Government agencies are eager to engage with the supply chain and there is growing evidence that suppliers that invest in building relationships enjoy greater success.
 In fact, in their recently updated Outsourcing Playbook*, the Cabinet Office championed early market engagement as a means of delivering better public services.

 According to market intelligence expert Tracker, the public sector is very much open for business:

 “Despite the COVID-19 crisis, the public sector has ongoing requirements for a vast range of goods, works and services, offering a steady stream of work to suppliers of all sizes.”